AndroidModLoader/JPatch/README.md

  - Bob El Aventurero: Fix CJ clones spawning
  - SilentPatch: Streaming memory bug fix
  - Peds are catching fire when they're in a source
+ - Fixed fading in entities at max reflection settings (fixes Rhino wheels and not only)

 **Since v1.8.1**
  - SilentPatch: Impound garages